 Taking these things into consideration, I took a deep look at how I spent my own time and where it was draining and energizing to me.
 I came to realize that while there were some draining things I had to do to survive, there were other things I could let go in order to make room for the things that brought me energy.

 I also realized that how draining something is depends on how I approach it and my thoughts about it.
 If I could shift my “shoulds” to “wants” by exploring the benefits I get from it, that can help.
 Finding ways to add fun and play to those activities can make it even more energizing!

 Most recently I’ve been working on being more in the present moment, as dwelling in the past or ruminating about the future is inherently draining.
 Working from home more now, I find myself prone to what Brigid Schulte calls “contaminated time,” where I may be doing one thing in the moment but am worried about something else.

-In my newest workbook, Balancing Your Time & Energy, I break down these aspects of balancing your time and energy so you can do your own personal energy audit and consider where you can shift your energy in a positive way.
+In my fourth workbook, Balancing Your Time & Energy, I break down these aspects of balancing your time and energy and offer more tools so you can shift your energy in a positive way.

 As always, you can get my first workbook in the Ignite Your Power series on Harnessing the Power of Your Intensity Free here.

 Free Lesson on Balancing Your Energy & Stress